Best Time To Visit Penang - Travelswithsun

 Hungry Ghost Festival

-For the Chinese community in Penang, this is an important month for prayers and offerings.
+For the Chinese community in Penang, August is an important month for prayers and offerings.
 Because this month is time when the Gates Of Hell are open and ghosts can travel to our world.

 During this month, there will also be opera shows for the public (and ghosts) every night around George Town.